konfig-dev/konfig-docs/docs/tutorials/postman-to-openapi.md

 ![Export Postman Button](/img/export-postman-collection-button.png)

-## Convert Exported Postman Collection
+## 3. Convert Exported Postman Collection to OpenAPI Spec

 Once you have exported your collection to a `.json` file you can not convert it to an OAS `.yaml` file.